marcelotorres/simple-responsive-slider/readme.txt

 == Changelog ==

+= 0.2.2 =

+* CSS compatible with the new WordPress 3.8 interface
+* Added 'disable image field'

+= 0.2.1 =

+* Fix load Jcrop, now it is only loaded in the main cropping image
+* Added Russian localization by Aleksandr Babanov

+= 0.2 =

+* Added shortcode and widget support.

 = 0.1 =

 * Initial version.

-= 0.2 =

-* Added shortcode and widget support.

-= 0.2.1 =

-* Fix load Jcrop, now it is only loaded in the main cropping image
-* Added Russian localization by Александр Бабанов